spacechimplives/zaplog-wordpress-plugin/README.md

 Everyone is invited to contribute.
 The crowdfunded amount will be divided among all contributors proportional to their contributions using HTTPS://MOBBR.COM (as soon as the milestones and issues are closed).

+<b>By contributing you accept that rewards are divided by an algorithm that might or might not be completelt 'fair'.</b>

 Please announce your activities and progress in the comments of the issues.

 ###Milestones